rhealovekr/image-size-assort/README.md

-A Perl Script., Sort images.
-Of specified size.
+A Perl Script.
+Assort images larger than {size} sorted by specified